Acris/docker-shadowsocks-libev/README.md

 DNS: `8.8.8.8`

 ## Simple-obfs plugin parameter

 ```bash
 --plugin obfs-server
 --plugin-opts "obfs=tls"
 ```

 On the client, use this configuration:

 ```bash
 --plugin obfs-local
 --plugin-opts "obfs=tls;obfs-host=www.bing.com"
 ```

 ## Setting a specific configration

-You can use these environment variables to specific configration:
+You can use environment variables to specific configration.
-- `ENCRYPT_METHOD` is the encrypt method
-- `PASSWORD` is the password

 For example with encrypt method `aes-256-cfb` with password `MyPassword`: